 The Group has never registered any serious accidents or incidents to either passengers or crew involving aircraft operations.

-The company’s flight safety department is an independent department, which reports directly to the Accountable Manager.
-The department’s main task is to work proactively to promote flight safety throughout the organisation.
+The company’s safety department is an independent department, which reports directly to the Accountable Manager.
+The department’s main task is to work proactively to promote safety throughout the organisation.
 The Civil Aviation Authority approves all programs, examinations and qualification requirements.

 Service and punctuality